 What Is the Average Mutual Fund Return?

 If you’re looking into investing in mutual funds, you’ll want a sense of the average return before making any moves.
-In 2019, mutual funds in seven broad categories have averaged a return of roughly 13%, more than double the average annual return over the past 15 years.
-U.S. large-cap stock funds have been the best performing category of the seven we looked at, and short-term bond funds, the worst.
+In 2020, mutual funds in seven broad categories have averaged a return of roughly 10%, almost double the average annual return over the past 15 years.
+U.S. large-cap stock funds have been the best performing category of the seven we looked at, and short-term bond funds the worst.
 Here’s a breakdown and what you need to know as you assess your options.

 Look at Long-Term Returns